 Q Farmers are the main focus though, are they not?

 A Yes, they are.
-We are asking farmers to donate a young animal that they or a host farmer will rear for 12 to 18 months.
-When a donated animal is sold, the proceeds will go directly into the hospice building fund.
+We are asking farmers to donate an animal that they or a host farmer will rear until it is ready for sale.
+When a donated animal is sold, the proceeds will go directly towards the building of the Midland Regional Hospice.
 We expect that some farmers will donate and rear an animal, others will donate an animal to be reared by a host farmer and others will act as host farmers willing to rear an animal as their contribution to the cause.

 Q Animal health and welfare are important considerations these days.
 How are they being dealt with?

 A We are very aware of that and are putting in place the necessary arrangements that will ensure we meet our obligations in that regard.
 We have consulted with farmers, experts and representatives of farmers to ensure that good practice is observed.
 There will be some terms and conditions in place in relation to the hosting of ‘Hooves 4 Hospice’ animals but they are small in number since the host farmers are already committed to animal health and welfare best practice.

 Q Will host farmers be able to get advice and support if issues arise?

 A Yes, we recognise the importance of that and will be providing a support service that can be accessed by phoning our office manager Gerry Fagan on 085 8775477.

 Q If the hospice building doesn’t go ahead for whatever reason, what will become of the funds raised through ‘Hooves 4 Hospice’?

 A We’re convinced the hospice will be built but in the unlikely event that it is not, the money raised will be distributed for charitable purposes in the areas where it was raised in consultation and with the approval of the Charities Regulator.

 A The HSE has decided that the hospice will be located in Tullamore, which is the most central location in the region it will serve.
 It is expected there will be satellite units in Portlaoise, Mullingar, Athlone and Longford.